GeekZoneHQ/web/readme.md

 If you wish to add your name and contact details to humans.txt then you are encouraged to do so.
 Not obligatory.

-Check out these resources for a guide on contibuting.
+Check out these resources for guides on contibuting.
 * [Open Source guide](http://opensource.guide/how-to-contribute/)
 * [First Timers](https://www.firsttimersonly.com/)